-Clare is a solicitor who joined Deighton Pierce Glynn in September 2017 and specialises in civil liberties and human rights.
+Clare is a solicitor who joined Deighton Pierce Glynn in September 2017 and who specialises in civil liberties and human rights.
 Clare has experience of bringing actions against public authorities, in particular the police, social services, the Home Office and prison service; challenges to immigration detention and inquests on behalf of families who have suffered bereavement as a result of failings by the state.

 Clare’s background is in the charity sector and she sees the law as one piece of the jigsaw for pursuing access to justice.
 She is keen to collaborate with others to support those subjected to abuses of power to make their voices heard and pursue practical change.